-The uric acid blood test is what warns us gouties that we are at risk of another acute gout attack.
+The uric acid blood test warns that we are at risk of another acute gout attack.

 This is very reliable for confirmed gout patients, but a source of extreme confusion and frustration for unconfirmed patients with gout symptoms.

 There is a significant difference in interpreting uric acid blood test results between confirmed and suspected gout cases.
-For a confirmed gout patient, any number above 7mg/dL (0.4 mmol/L) is a clear risk of a gout attack.
-Blood tests for confirmed gouties should be used as an aid to managing gout.
-They indicate whether urate lowering therapy is set at the right dosage.
-This is a fairly simple process, though it does rely on the doctor understanding the need to set the right target uric acid level, and it relies on the patient taking the medication daily as directed.
+For a confirmed gout patient, any number above 7 mg/dL (0.4 mmol/L) is a clear risk of a gout attack.
+Blood tests for confirmed sufferers should be used as an aid to managing gout.
+They tell you whether urate lowering therapy is set at the right dosage.
+This is a fairly simple process.
+But it does rely on the doctor understanding the need to set the right target uric acid level.
+Also, it relies on the patient taking the medication daily as directed.

 The problems arise when a gout diagnosis is doubtful, and uric acid blood test results are being used to help form a definite diagnosis.
 There are two fundamental problems with this approach, which I explain below.
-Gout diagnosis from blood tests is possible, but needs a clear understanding of the gout process, preferably bolstered by more tests on a weekly basis.
+Gout diagnosis from blood tests is possible.
+But it needs a clear understanding of the gout process.
+Preferably bolstered by more tests on a weekly basis.

 After drawing a blood sample, your doctor sends this for analysis at a laboratory.
-Each lab has different procedures, but invariably they will report the actual test number plus an assessment of high, low, or normal.
+Each lab has different procedures.
+But invariably their report will tell you the actual test number.
+Plus an assessment of high, low, or normal.

 Normal is dangerous.